davitMartirosyan/42-yerevan-webserv/README.md

-# AwesomeWebServer
+# 42-webserv

-Welcome to AwesomeWebServer, a powerful and lightweight C++ web server inspired by Nginx.
+Welcome to 42-webserv, a powerful and lightweight C++ web server inspired by Nginx.
 This web server is designed to handle HTTP requests with a focus on simplicity, performance, and extensibility.
-Whether you're hosting a static website or building a dynamic application, AwesomeWebServer has you covered.
+Whether you're hosting a static website or building a dynamic application, 42-webserv has you covered.

 ## Features

 - **Configuration Flexibility:** Define your server's behavior precisely using a configuration file.
 Customize virtual server contexts and fine-tune settings for different locations within those servers.

-- **Supported HTTP Methods:** AwesomeWebServer supports the following HTTP methods: GET, POST, DELETE.
+- **Supported HTTP Methods:** 42-webserv supports the following HTTP methods: GET, POST, DELETE.
 Handle various types of requests seamlessly.

 - **Server Directives:**
   - **listen:** Specify IP and port for the server to bind to.